 1) Only submissions created by CURRENT HIGH SCHOOL AND MIDDLE SCHOOL STUDENTS will be accepted (18 years of age or younger).
-Additional information may be requested for proof of enrollment.
-Please fill out the custom form during entry citing your school, gender and age.
+Please fill out the FilmFreeway custom form during entry citing your school, gender, and age.
 All films must have been produced and completed in the 12 months prior to the film festival, while the director was enrolled in a secondary or middle school.
 UNIVERSITY STUDENTS CAN NOT COMPETE.
 Sorry!

 3) Films must be submitted in the English language.
 However, foreign-language films with English subtitles will be accepted.

-4) The festival will only accept films that are 10 minutes in length of shorter.
+4) The festival will only accept films that are 5 minutes in length or shorter.

-7) Films will be previewed and judged by event organizers.
+7) Films will be previewed and judged by event organizers/ selection committee.
 We reserve the right to refuse any film on any grounds.